hazelcast/hazelcast/hazelcast-documentation/src/HazelcastConfiguration/NetworkConfiguration.md

 - `tcp-ip`: It includes parameters to fine tune the TCP/IP join mechanism.
 	- `enabled`: Specifies whether the TCP/IP discovery is enabled or not.
 Values can be `true` or `false`.
 	- `required-member`: IP address of the required member.
 Cluster will only formed if the member with this IP address is found.
 	- `member`: IP address(es) of one or more well known members.
 Once members are connected to these well known ones, all member addresses will be communicated with each other.
-You can also give comma separated IP addresses using the `members` tag.
+You can also give comma separated IP addresses using the `members` element.
+	- `connection-timeout-seconds`: Defines the connection timeout.
+This is the maximum amount of time Hazelcast is going to try to connect to a well known member before giving up.
+Setting it to a too low value could mean that a member is not able to connect to a cluster.
+Setting it to a too high value means that member startup could slow down because of longer timeouts (e.g. when a well known member is not up).
+Increasing this value is recommended if you have many IPs listed and the members cannot properly build up the cluster.
+Its default value is 5.

 - `aws`: It includes parameters to allow the nodes form a cluster on Amazon EC2 environment.
 	- `enabled`: Specifies whether the EC2 discovery is enabled or not.
 Values can be `true` or `false`.